appzer/Athom-Homey-Pushsafer/README.md

 # Pushsafer notifications for Athom Homey

-This app lets you send Pushsafer notifications to use in flows on a Homey device (by Athom).
+This app lets you send [pushsafer.com](https://www.pushsafer.com/) notifications to use in flows on a Homey device (by Athom).

 1. Go to Pushsafer.com and login
 2. Grab your user key or alias key (with predefined device, sound, icon & vibration)